To stand out online and in your customers’ minds, authority matters.

 How Search Engines Perceive Authority

-Authority really counts with search engines.
+Here’s where being authoritative really pays off.
+Authority counts with search engines.
 It’s the measuring stick for your online reputation.

 Finally, a big piece that’s overlooked is a company’s own website search engine.
 Whether you have your own internal search mechanism on your website or are tied to Google, your intended content should come up as the top result when someone searches your website.
 If you think this is crazy, try it on your own site.
 If you can’t find the right content or blog posts on your own site, you need to be more strategic in building authority within your own universe.